PJColombo/superfluid-aragon-app/README.md

 The Superfluid app acts as an interface between the Agent and the Superfluid protocol contracts, using the Agent to perform all the calls to the CFA.

-#### 🐲 Project Stage: Local
+#### 🐲 Project Stage: Rinkeby

-The Superfluid app hasn't been published on the APM yet.
+The Superfluid app has been published to `open.aragonpm.eth` registry on the Rinkeby network.

+The app's repo ens name is the following: `superfluid.open.aragonpm.eth`.

 ![](.github/assets/superfluid-aragon-app.gif)